Anything-of-anything/Anything-3D/README.md

 ## 🥳 Anything-NeRF

-In this section, we demonstrate the combination of [Segment Anything](https://github.com/facebookresearch/segment-anything) with [NeRF](https://github.com/kwea123/nerf_pl) to synthesize novel views of objects with complex background.
+In this section, we showcase the integration of [Segment Anything](https://github.com/facebookresearch/segment-anything) with [NeRF](https://github.com/kwea123/nerf_pl) to generate new perspectives of objects set against intricate backgrounds.
+When an object is positioned in front of a plain, perspective-less background, NeRF typically struggles to reconstruct the scene.
+However, by eliminating the background, we can enhance NeRF's performance and facilitate more accurate reconstructions of scenes with objects presented in novel views.

 | Segmentation-1 |Segmentation-2 | Result|
 | :---: | :---: |  :---:|